Robins Kaplan LLP Announces New Partners and Principals

-MINNEAPOLIS, MN—January 4, 2016—Robins Kaplan LLP® is proud to announce that Jonathan Mutch, Denise Rahne, Jenny Robbins, and Sam Walling have been named partners.
-The firm’s Executive Board has also elected Katherine Barrett Wiik, Melissa D’Alelio, Matthew Frerichs, William Reiss, and Patrick Stoneking as principals.
+MINNEAPOLIS, MN—January 4, 2016—Robins Kaplan LLP® is proud to announce that Jonathan Mutch, and Denise Rahne have been named partners.
+The firm’s Executive Board has also elected Katherine Barrett Wiik, Melissa D’Alelio, Matthew Frerichs, and William Reiss as principals.

 Jonathan Mutch has more than 15 years of experience advising and representing insurers in complex claims, large losses, and business disputes with an emphasis on first-party coverage matters, professional responsibility claims, and fraud investigations.